2023 Most Popular Child Development & Family Studies Master's Degree Schools in the Southwest Region

 The following schools top our list of the Most Popular Human Development & Family Studies Master's Degree Colleges.

 Our analysis found Texas Woman’s University to be the most popular school for human development and family studies students who want to pursue a master’s degree in the Southwest Region .
-Located in the medium-sized city of Denton, TWU is a public college with a large student population.
+Located in the city of Denton, TWU is a public school with a fairly large student population.

 Women make up 97% of the human development majors at the school.

-Full Human Development & Family Studies at Texas Woman’s University Report
+Read full report on Human Development & Family Studies at Texas Woman’s University

 About 92% of the students majoring in human development at the school are women while 8% are male.

-Out of the 14 schools in the Southwest Region that were part of this year’s ranking, Amberton University landed the # 3 spot on the list.
-Located in the suburb of Garland, Amberton is a private not-for-profit college with a small student population.
+A rank of #3 on this year’s list means Amberton University is a great place for human development and family studies students working on their master’s degree.
+Located in the large suburb of Garland, Amberton is a private not-for-profit college with a small student population.

 Of the 19 students majoring in human development at Amberton, 21% are male and 79% are female.